David-Langat/GameFramework/README.md

 ```

 This pattern allows the client code (like the UI) to treat a single cell and a full game board uniformly.
 For example, the `Display()` method can be called on the entire board, which then iterates and calls `Display()` on its individual cells.

+### 4. Memento Pattern

+The Memento pattern is used to implement the save and restore functionality.
+The `GameState` class acts as the Memento, storing the state of the game.
+The `Game` class is the Originator, creating and restoring Mementos.
+The `GameCaretaker` class is the Caretaker, responsible for storing and retrieving the Mementos.

+## Features

+*   **Human vs Human and Computer vs Human modes.**
+*   **Save and Restore Game:** Save the current game state to a file and restore it later.

 ## How to Run